Leader-board/St-Andrews/Fall 2020/amhQA.md

 ---
 **IMPORTANT**

-Please treat this as helpful advice.
-There is no guarantee that the information would be accurate especially given that information here can change at any time.
-No one here can be held responsible if something goes wrong - if you have doubts please contact the committee directly!
+**Please treat this as helpful advice.
+There is no guarantee that the information below would be accurate especially given that things can change very fast.
+No one here can be held responsible if something goes wrong - if you have doubts please contact the committee directly!**

 ---